SirJosh-i/My-Cardfolio/README.md

 ## Usage

-To use this code for your own personal portfolio:
+To use this code for your portfolio:

 1. Save the HTML code to a file named `index.html`.
-2. Create a folder named "css" and save the CSS code in a file named `style.css` inside this folder.
+2. Create a folder named "CSS" and save the CSS code in a file named `style.css` inside this folder.
-3. Customize the HTML content with your own information, including your name, job title, and links to your social media profiles.
+3. Customize the HTML content with your information, including your name, job title, and links to your social media profiles.
-4. Replace the images and files in the "assets" folder with your own profile picture and other assets.
+4. Replace the images and files in the "assets" folder with your profile picture and other assets.
 5. Host the HTML and CSS files on a web server or a web hosting platform.

 ## Customization